benknoble/benknoble.github.io/pages/about.md

 catchall, and often times it gets quite cluttered.

 This blog is dedicated to being a virtual representation of my junk drawers, holding musings and notes from my life.
-Primarily, I will try to write about programming, but I will frequently digress to other topics, such as math, language (reading, writing, or programming), music, or D&D.
+Primarily, I write about programming, but I frequently digress to other topics.

 To see my virtual Junk Drawer on GitHub, visit [benknoble/JunkDrawer][junk].